-Learning Outcomes Assessment Criteria The learner can The learner will 1.
+Learning Outcomes Assessment Criteria The learner will The learner can 1.
 Prepare to monitor the quality of customer service transactions 1.1 identify the criteria against which quality of customer service transactions will be monitored 1.2 agree a sampling frame for monitoring customer service transactions 1.3 follow organisational procedures to ensure their monitoring plans are compliant with any need for staff and customers to know they are being observed 1.4 identify ratings and scales against which quality of customer service transactions can be measured 1.5 ensure that they are totally familiar with the customer service procedures for transactions they are monitoring 2.
-Monitor the quality of customer service transactions 2.1 carry out spot checks on or observations of the quality of customer service transactions 2.2 carry out planned and routine checks on or observations of the quality of customer service transactions 2.3 observe or listen to a colleague dealing with a customer service transaction 2.4 record their observations of a colleague's The awarding body that Listens www.highfieldabc.com
+Monitor the quality of customer service transactions 2.1 carry out spot checks on or observations of the quality of customer service transactions 2.2 carry out planned and routine checks on or observations of the quality of customer service transactions 2.3 observe or listen to a colleague dealing with a customer service transaction 2.4 record their observations of a colleague's performance against agreed quality criteria 2.5 make judgements about their colleague's quality o

-Learning Outcomes Ass essment Criteria The learner will The learner can performance against agreed quality criteria 2.5 make judgements about their colleague's quality of service delivery by allocating a performance rating against a defined and agreed rating scale 2.6 analyse and summarise their observations to identify patterns and trends in their colleague's performance 3.
+Learning Outcomes Ass essment Criteria The learner will The learner can learner can service delivery by allocating a performance rating against a defined and agreed rating scale 2.6 analyse and summarise their observations to identify patterns and trends in their colleague's performance 3.
 Give feedback on the quality of customer service transactions 3.1 engage with their colleague in preparation for giving feedback on the quality of their customer service delivery 3.2 provide positive feedback to their colleague by identifying features of customer service that they delivered particularly well 3.3 give feedback to their colleague regarding features of their customer service delivery that would benefit from development 3.4 propose actions for coaching or training of a colleague in areas that would improve their customer service delivery 3.5 maintain records of customer service quality monitoring and action plans for improvements 4.
-Understand how to monitor the quality of customer service transactions 4.1 review the criteria against which the quality of customer service delivery is judged in the their organisation 4.2 describe ways to construct a representative sample of customer service transactions in order to monitor quality 4.3 explain the importance of compliance with guidelines about ensuring customers and colleagues know they are being observed to monitor quality of service 4.4 explain how to define ratings and scales against which customer service transactions can be judged 4.5 explain their organisation's procedures and guidelines for customer service delivery 4.6 describe ways to record details of customer service transactions they have observed in order to provide feedback 4.7 describe techniques for analysing and summarising observations in order to identify patterns and trends in customer service delivery
+Understand how to monitor the quality of customer service transactions 4.1 review the criteria against which the quality of customer service delivery is judged in the their organisation 4.2 describe ways to construct a representative sample of customer service transactions in order to monitor quality 4.3 explain the importance of compliance with guidelines about ensuring customers and colleagues know they are being observed to monitor quality of service 4.4 explain how to define ratings and scales against which customer service transactions can be judged 4.5 explain their organisation's procedures and guidelines for customer service delivery 4.6 describe ways to record details of customer service transactions they have observed in order to provide feedback 4.7 describe techniques for analysing and summarising observations in order to identify patterns and trends in customer service delivery 4.8 explain the importance of providing positive feedback to a colleague prior to identifying areas www.highfieldabc.com

+earning Outcomes Assessment Criteria

+The learner will The learner can

+for improvement

-Learning Outcomes Assessment Criteria The learner will The learner can 4.8 explain the importance of providing positive feedback to a colleague prior to identifying areas for improvement 4.9 describe sources of information about coaching and training options to improve customer service delivery 4.10 explain the importance of keeping detailed records of coaching and training relating to customer service delivery Mapping to National Occupation al Standards This Unit directly relates to Unit D 13 of the Customer Service NOS 2010.
+4.9 describe sources of information about coaching and training options to improve customer service delivery

+4.10 explain the importance of keeping detailed records of coaching and training relating to customer service delivery

+This Unit directly relates to Unit D13 of the Customer Service NOS 2010.